Pastirma: Cuisines

-Pastirma is present in the cuisines of Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Romania, Bulgaria, Egypt, the Kurds, Greece, Cyprus, Iraq, the Levant, North Macedonia, Turkey and Georgia.
+Pastirma, or a variation of it is present in the cuisines of Armenia, Turkey, Greece, Cyprus, Bulgaria, Azerbaijan, Egypt, Levant, the Kurds, and the Arabs.
+A similar cured beef product that doesnt use chemen, called Suho Meso, is popular in Serbia, Montenegro, Bosnia, and Croatia, while pastrama/pastrami is popular in Romania, Israel and amongst Jews in general.

 Armenia

 The cured meat, which resembles Italian bresaola, is called basturma (բաստուրմա) or aboukht (ապուխտ) by Armenians.
 Some Armenian pizzerias in cities like Yerevan, Boston and Los Angeles serve basturma topped pizza.
 Armenian restaurants also serve basturma topped burgers, basturma can be added to salads, and basturma with omelette is also a common breakfast item in Armenia.
 Basturma, or a basturma omelette can also be wrapped inside a lavash, alongside other ingredients like coriander, chechil cheese, and garlic matzoon.

 According to Nigol Bezjian, Armenians who survived the 1915 genocide brought basturma with them to the Middle East.
 Bezjian recalls that his grandmother used to prepare "basturma omelets fried in olive oil with pieces of lavash bread".
 He notes that Armenians from Kayseri were particularly renowned basturma producers.

 Arabs mocked Armenians with phrases like "It smells like there is basturma here", referring to the strong smell of basturma that is produced by the garlic and fenugreek mixture that the meat is coated in during preservation.
 Shoushou, a well-known Lebanese comedian of the 1960s–1970s, portrayed a caricature of an Armenian basturma seller; he retired the character after local Lebanese Armenians complained.

-In Palestine, Armenian families gather on New Year's Eve and eat traditional foods including basturma, çiğ köfte and a traditional Anatolian confection called kaghtsr sujukh (քաղցր սուջուխ).
+In Palestine, Armenian families gather on New Year's Eve and eat traditional foods including basturma, chi kofta and a traditional Armenian confection called kaghtsr sujukh (քաղցր սուջուխ).

 In 2025, Armenia applied for geographical indication (GI) registration for Armenian basturma.